 - Took a Level in Badass: Quite possibly one of the best examples.
 Compare her performance in episode one with that in episode four.

-- Rousing Speech: Gives one to Kazumi in episode 5, combined with a verbal Bright Slap.
+- Rousing Speech: Gives one to Kazumi in episode 5 that rivals something out of Kamina's mouth, combined with a verbal Bright Slap.

 - Action Girl